theNIGHTMAR3/BSK-Project/README.md

 2. To start the Client, run the program with this launch parameter: -c CLIENT

 #### Current features:
-- CLient-Server socket connection
+- Client-Server socket connection
 - Implementation of CBC and CFB algorithms
 - Encrypting and decrypting various files
 - RSA keys generation
 - Decryption protected by a password set during the generation of keys
 - Sending and receiving files
-- Progress bar for sending files
+- Progress bar for sending and receiving files
 - Secure chat
+- Improved GUI
+- Bidirectional communication
+- Connection status display

 #### TODO:
-- progress bar functionality during encryption/decryption
+- Progress bar functionality during encryption/decryption
-- Significant  GUI improvements
 - Disconnection handling